Carroll County Food Access Network

 Leah’s Pantry Nutrition Pantry Program

-• Goal #2 - Initiate the Nutrition Pantry Program in at least one food pantry in Carroll County
+• Goal #2 - Encourage Food Pantries to initiate the Nutrition Pantry Program with a goal of at least one food pantry going through the program per year.

 NH Food Bank Mobile Food Pantry

-• Goal #4 - Promote and Report on other innovative programs for emergency food access
+• Goal #3 - Promote and report on all emergency food access programs.

 Team Leader: Catalina Kirsch, C3PH